-Current students can pay on-line.
-Visit www.nwacc.edu/web/treasurer and select "student login".
+Current students can pay on-line by accessing TouchNet through My NWACC Connection: LaunchPad > EagleNet > Treasurer's Office > TouchNet.
 You can also pay at the Treasurer's Office with cash, check, or credit/debit card.
 Credit/Debit Card payments are no longer accepted by telephone.